 Table of Contents Pneumonectomy signs Lobectomy signs Chest x-ray Indications Lung lesions workupTest yourselfSome relevant OSCE stations A pneumonectomy is the removal of an entire lung, and a lobectomy is the removal of a lobe of the lung.
 Pneumonectomy signs Left/right thoracotomy scarOn affected side:Tracheal displacement to side of removalReduced expansionDull percussion noteAbsent breath sounds (although there may be bronchial breathing in the upper zone due to tracheal deviation) Lobectomy signs Left/right thoracotomy scarMay be no other signs due to compensatory hyperexpansion of the remaining lobesMay be some reduced expansion, dullness to percussion and reduced air entry Thoracotomy scar Chest x-ray Fluid fills cavity of removed lung (radio-opaque)Organs shift into cavity of removed lung (i.e. heart and trachea displaced) Indications Lung malignancyLocalised bronchiectasisAspergillomaLarge bullectomyTB (historically – practice discontinued) Lung lesions workup CT chest/abdomen/pelvis + PETConfirm no metastasisAttain histologyCT-guided biopsy/bronchoscopy/mediastinoscopy Pulmonary function tests: to determine whether surgical resection is appropriate Test yourself What are the FEV1 cut offs for when pneumonectomy and lobectomy are appropriate?
 Oops!
 This section is restricted to members.
-Create an account or log in to continue reading.
-Subscribe Log In For patients with FEV1 below the cut off, which other scan may be appropriate to gain more information?
+For patients with FEV1 below the cut off, which other scan may be appropriate to gain more information?
 Oops!
 This section is restricted to members.
-Create an account or log in to continue reading.
-Subscribe Log In Some relevant OSCE stations Respiratory examPneumonectomy stationMore here!
+Some relevant OSCE stations Respiratory examPneumonectomy stationMore here!